 Previously, in Excel 2003, many users of the Excel Vlookup function would combine this with the If function and the Iserror function, to test for an error, and return an appropriate result.
 This is shown in the following formula:

-Although this formula is long and inefficient (as it requires 2 seperate calls to the Vlookup function), it is useful because it helps to keep your spreadsheet cells tidy and free from error messages.
+Although this formula is long and inefficient (as it requires 2 separate calls to the Vlookup function), it is useful because it helps to keep your spreadsheet cells tidy and free from error messages.

-The following spreadsheet shows two examples of the Excel Iferror function.
+The following spreadsheet shows two further examples of the Excel Iferror function.
 The formulas are shown in the top spreadsheet and the results are shown in the spreadsheet below.